 Principles:

 Solid-phase synthesis is a method used to streamline the synthesis of molecules.
-It is often used in combinatorial chemistry to generate libraries of compounds due to the ease of purification and overall chemical synthesis.
+It is often used in combinatorial chemistry, a technique used to prepare a large number of molecules in a short period of time, to generate libraries of compounds due to the ease of purification and overall chemical synthesis.
 Solid-phase synthesis typically involves the use of a resin; a non-soluble, polymer-based material which is prefunctionalized so the starting building block can easily bind.
 The building blocks are generally protected once they are added onto the resin and they can be easily deprotected and treated with the next desired building block in solution (Figure 1).
 Once the desired molecule has been synthesized, it can easily be cleaved from the resin.

 Because it is robust, solid-phase synthesis has been used to synthesize nucleic acids, oligosaccharides, and most commonly, peptides.
 Discovered and reported by Robert Bruce Merrifield in 1963, solid-phase peptide synthesis (SPPS) has become the most widely used method to generate libraries of peptides.
 Merrifield won the 1984 Nobel Prize for the invention of SPPS.
-SPPS can easily take advantage of Fmoc or Boc protecting groups on the amino acids to build up libraries of peptides in a short amount of time.
+SPPS can easily take advantage of Fmoc (base sensitive) or Boc (acid sensitive) N-protecting groups on the amino acids to build up libraries of peptides in a short amount of time.
+HBTU (coupling agent) and i-Pr2EtN (base) activate the C-terminus of the amino acid for coupling with another amino acid.
+Fmoc protecting groups can be removed by 4-methylpiperidine, while Boc protecting groups can be removed by strong acids such as trifluoroacetic acid.
 In this experiment, we will demonstrate SPPS through the synthesis of a dipeptide.
+We will use the Kaiser test, a qualitative method to test for the presence of primary amines, to monitor the progress of the reaction.

 Procedure: